 Key highlights on regulations, policies, and program funding for the transportation professional

-Caltrans' research-focused webinar Improving Quality in Recycled Pavement explores how construction timing affects the quality and lifespan of recycled pavement.
+Join the UC Pavement Research Center's David Jones and Stephanus Louw for an informative, research-focused webinar Improving Quality in Recycled Pavement to explore how construction timing affects the quality and lifespan of recycled pavement.

 Delays during construction can significantly compromise pavement performance, making timing a critical factor in achieving durable, cost-effective roadways.
 This informative session shares findings from a comprehensive research study on cold recycling practices, revealing how delayed compaction and stockpiling directly impact pavement strength and stiffness.
 Understanding these relationships is essential for agencies working to maximize the performance of recycled pavement while minimizing long-term maintenance costs.